ztaylor/react-redux-express-boilerplate/README.md

 ### Installation

 1. Clone this repo using `git clone --depth=1 https://github.com/JamesBoadi/FinerVision_Application.git`
-2. Move to the appropriate directory: `cd react-redux-express-boilerplate`
+2. Move to the appropriate directory: `cd FinerVision_Application`
 3. Install server and client dependencies: `yarn install-dev`
 4. Start the application from the project directory: `yarn dev` or start the React app on its own from the `./client` directory: `yarn start`